PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 Then the Pascal VOC2007 Validation dataset will be preprocessed and saved by default in `~/.cache/paddle/dataset/pascalvoc/pascalvoc_full.bin`

-* Prepare your own data as follows.
+* Prepare your own data.

 ```
 cd /PATH/TO/PADDLE/build